gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/daemon-is-robust/README.md

 #### Test coverage

 - Detects a perm gen leak in a build and expires the deamon at the end of a build
+- User can specify a threshold for perm gen heap usage

 ### Detect when gc is thrashing and premptively stop the daemon